auth0/docs/articles/rules/guides/redirect.md

 ## Progressive profiling example

 ::: warning
 This example hosts a User Profile webpage using a [Webtask](https://webtask.io) that you can modify, provision, and use in your webtask tenant.
-However, using webtasks is just one way of implementing and deploying the webpage; any HTTP server that provides the same behavior will suffice.
+However, using webtasks is just one way of implementing and deploying the webpage; any HTTP server that provides the same behavior will work.
 :::

 <%= include('../../_includes/_webtask') %>